 - Mixing with positive people and cultivating positive friendships

-- Learning to catch negative thoughts and swapping them with more positive ones and,
+- Learning to catch negative thoughts and swap them with more positive ones and,

 - Filling your mind with positive growth mindset quotes to flip the switch.

-Flip the switch with these quotes about growth mindset
+Flip the switch with these quotes for a growth mindset